graphql/graphiql/CONTRIBUTING.md

 - `GH_TOKEN` : a github user token as an environment variable
 - `git` command line installed, obviously!
 - to run `yarn adduser` first to ensure you're authenticated for publishing
+- your npm 2FA should be enabled, and you should have your second factor device handy for publish
 - your remote should be named `origin` for github, and should be the ssh url
 - (coming soon) GPG key uploaded to account for signing

-Note: Ideally we can avoid publishing from any branch but `master`, but we can always `--allow-branch mybranch` in case of an emergency for pre-releases.
+Note: Ideally we can avoid publishing from any branch but `master`, but we can always `--allow-branch mybranch` in case of an emergency for pre-releases. _Whenever you can, always publish from `master`_.

 ### Prereleases